ryba3310/Easy_envoy/README.md

 ## Quirky limitations

-A Layer 5 - session layer problem with mTLS due to HTTP2 long living connection.
+### A Layer 5 - session layer problem with mTLS due to HTTP2 long living connection.
 When the connection is first established as normal TLS without mTLS, subsequent requests are therefore forward through existing HTTP2 stream which doesn't know about mTLS and doesnt grant access to protected resource.
 Temporal fix is to run ```sudo ss -K dst <ip> dport = 443``` to kill the TLS session and then establish mTLS session by connecting to mTLS protected resource.

+### Dynamic config generation
-Ansible proably does static analysis of whole YAML playbook looking for syntax error and after that runs the playbook therefore, can't dynamically at runtime reload its playbook, due to it before running main playbook it is neccessary to run ```generate_tasks.yml''' to generate tasks for installing user defiend services and then run the main plabook.
+Ansible proably does static syntax check of whole YAML playbook looking for syntax error and after that runs the playbook therefore, can't dynamically at runtime reload its playbook, due to it before running main playbook it is neccessary to run ```generate_tasks.yml''' to generate tasks for installing user defiend services and then run the main plabook.
 Also in case of some wired behavior with ansible eg. rong tasks genereation or SSH connection hanging, clear ansible might help cache with 'rm -r ~/.ansible/'

 It deploys systemd service units adding new 'simple' service not requiering self compiling or installing custom libraries so only precombiled binaraies from URL archive sources are supported
 Also mTLS and TLS seperation in envoy works as a kinda hack, which requries to seperate the naming scheme of hosts in uri, so being a mTLS client one should avoid using normal naming for hosts in FQDN for not mTLS protected services, rather add 'adm' to host's name in FQDN eg. admgrafana.example.com.
 Wastebin, ExCalidraw and Grafana are not mTLS enabled.

 Currently supports only Debain based distros and Fedora distro and Envoy host MUST be Debian based becouse Envoy doesn't provide yum repository.